pfcoperez/git2mine/README.md

     mineCommits

-Obviously, the application won't be creative concerning your spent time and issue id, its user must add some suggar to her/his commit messages.
+Obviously, the application won't be creative concerning your spent times and issue ids, its user must add some suggar to her/his commit messages.
 This is the format currently recognized expressed as a (roughly simplified) regular expression:

     [CI|NF|BUG|INT] <\d+(h|m)> \d+ : .+